timre13/Chip-8_emulator/README.md

 ![PONG](./readme/PONG.png)

 ## Compiling and running

-Requires SDL2, SDL2_ttf and ncurses
+Dependencies:
+* SDL2
+* SDL2_ttf
+* ncurses

+After cloning the repository, execute `git submodule init` to fetch the [assembler's source code](https://github.com/timre13/chip8asm).

 ### Linux
 On a Debian-based system they can be installed by running the command: